Intervention

 A very strong indicator that someone has an issue with substance abuse, and one of the DSM 5 substance use disorder criteria is the substance’s use having a negative effect on other parts of the user’s life.
 This can mean poor job performance or attendance issues, failing school performance, or failure to properly care for their children.

 Using a substance that could cause or is causing great amounts of physical harm, despite knowing the risks, is another DSM 5 substance use disorder criteria.
+This can include driving under the influence, using despite health risks, or engaging in other reckless behaviors.

 This is one that many people will notice since it is one of the biggest changes in the user’s new life.
 Foregoing social obligations and stopping participating in recreational activities they were once enthusiastic about are very important criteria.